Six TCU athletes sign with universities on same day

-It was a momentous day on Wednesday, Feb.
-5 for Tri-City United athletics, as the school saw six of its senior athletes take the next step in their sporting careers.
+Wednesday, Feb.
+5 was a momentous day for Tri-City United athletics, as six of its senior athletes took the next step in their sporting careers.

 The students include Mateo Alonso, who signed to play Division II football with Concordia; Holly Schendel, who will be playing volleyball for North Central University in Minneapolis; Emily Borchardt, who will dance at St. Catherine University in St. Paul; Lillian Barnes, who will be playing softball at Dakota County Technical College in Rosemount; Grace Factor, who will run track at Bethany Lutheran College; and Austin Antony, who will run cross country at University of Minnesota-Duluth.